tGstep/Cpp-Modern-Header-Only/README.md

 # Project Template - Premake5 + Ninja + Vcpkg

 A modern, cross-platform, and automated template for C++ projects.

-It only requires git installed on your system (the auto-downloaded premake does the heavy lifting executing premake5.lua before generating build files).
+It only requires git installed on your system (the auto-downloaded premake does the heavy lifting executing premake5.lua' setup routines before generating build files).

 ---